Best Khagrachhari Tourist Spots to Explore in Your Vacation

-Nature purifies our soul and rejuvenates our body.
-If you want to enjoy spectacular views of the sun rising or setting from the hill or spend some solitary hours in the woods in front of a sparkling waterfall or want to experience the aborigine culture from up close, Khagrachhari is the place for you.
+Nature purifies the soul and rejuvenates the body.
+If you want to enjoy spectacular views of the sun rising or setting from the hill or spend some solitary hours in the woods in front of a sparkling waterfall or want to experience the aborigine culture from up close, Khagrachhari (Khagrachari) is the place for you.
 From port city Chittagong, Khagrachhari, one of the three constituent districts of the Chittagong Hill Tracts, is about 112 km away.
 Khagrachhari is also known as Chengmi, or Mong Circle, or Phalang Htaung.
 Crisscrossed by three sinuous rivers (Chengi, Maini and Feni), the undulating landscape of this hilly region offers up some unique charms.
+Read this article to know about the best Khagrachhari tourist spots.

 If you want to bathe in a natural cascade of Khagrachari, don’t miss the Richhang Waterfall.
 It may not be a big waterfall, but it turns into a lively spring during monsoon.
 On rainy days, the water pours down from the hill-top in a fierce mode generating both wonder and thrill.
 Located in a tropical forest, Richhang waterfall cherishes the souls of the viewers with its heavenly shower.